-The draft language identifies two criteria or standards for the assurance.
-The assurance for new single family residences, major remodel/additions, and major site improvements will be calculated or based upon \$35 of total cubic yards of cut and fill needed to restore the property back to natural grade.
-The assurance for minor remodels/additions and minor site improvements will be calculated/based upon \$35 of total cubic yards of cut and fill associated with the project.
-This criteria and associated fees were added to Section 2.5.3 of the Town Code Master Fee Schedule.
+The grading permit for new single-family residences, major remodel/additions, and major site improvements shall be based upon the total cut and fill amounts needed to restore the property back to natural grade.
+The grading permit for minor remodels/additions and minor site improvements shall be based upon the total cut and fill amounts associated with the project that is needed to restore the affected portions of the property back to natural grade.

 Also, language was added to the code to allow an applicant to request a temporary deferment on the installation of the landscaping; in which the Town may hold the assurance until the landscaping is installed in accordance with the approved plans.
-Please reference pages 12 -13 of the draft ordinance regarding this amendment.
+Please reference pages 13 -15 of the "track change" draft ordinance and pages 11 - 12 of the "clean" draft ordinance regarding this amendment.

-5. Define which Hillside Code applies to La Place du Sommet.
-SOD - Incorporate amendments from Town Attorney related to which Hillside Code applies to La Place du Sommet Subdivision.
+- 5. Define which Hillside Code applies to La Place du Sommet.
+SOD Incorporate amendments from Town Attorney related to which Hillside Code applies to La Place du Sommet Subdivision.
 The Town has traditionally applied the 1984 Hillside code to the La Place du Sommet subdivision.
 Staff was proposing to update the code to clarify this; however, the Town Attorney was researching this to determine which code or which portions of the 1984 code apply to the La Place du Sommet subdivision.
-The Town Attorney's research identified that only the disturbance limits from the 1984 code apply to several lots in this subdivision.

-6. Solar Panels.
-SOD - The Commission shall explore the use of stealth solar technology on hillside properties and evaluate the placement of solar on pitched roofs.
+The Town Attorney's research identified that only the disturbance limits from the 1984 code apply to several lots in this subdivision. - 6.
+Solar Panels.
+SOD The Commission shall explore the use of stealth solar technology on hillside properties and evaluate the placement of solar on pitched roofs.
 The code currently requires solar panels to be integrated into the building design and requires the panels to be hidden from view when viewed at the same elevation or lower.
 Staff has received requests to place solar panels on pitched roofs; however, this does not meet code since the panels must be screened from the same elevation or lower (essentially limiting solar panels to flat roofs or pitched roofs that are fully screened by the surrounding hillside).

 The draft language allows solar panels to be placed on pitched roofs when the panels are screened from the same elevation or lower by the adjoining hillside or hillside cut.
 The draft language also allows solar shingle and solar tiles to be placed on pitched roof provided they blend in with the design of the building and have a light reflective value of 38% or less.
 This section of code was also divided into two separate paragraphs, with one paragraph addressing solar panel requirements and the other paragraph addressing stealth solar technology requirements.
-Please reference page 25 of the draft ordinance regarding this amendment.
+Please reference page 28 of the "track change" draft ordinance and page 23 of the "clean" draft ordinance regarding this amendment.